 - 1. The original high school diploma or its equivalent. - 2.
-The American System Certificate and the British System Certificate, which are accredited by private education.

-- 3. A copy of the student's civil ID (the original for verification). - 4.
+The American System Certificate and the British System Certificate, which are accredited by private education. - 3.
+A copy of the student's civil ID (the original for verification). - 4.
 A passport copy. - 5.
 4 recent color photos. - 6.
 A copy of the security card (the original for verification) for children of Kuwaiti women. - 7.
 A copy of the mother's civil ID and a copy of the birth certificate for children of Kuwaiti women. - 8.
-A recent-date disability proof certificate for people with special needs. - 9.
-The student must submit evidence TOEFL or IELTS test and the result obtained in it for consideration, and they are not considered a substitute for the entry test specified by the School. - 10.
+A recent-date disability proof certificate for people with special needs. - The student must submit evidence TOEFL or IELTS test and the result obtained in it for consideration, and they are not considered a substitute for the entry test specified by KILAW. - 10.
 A To Whom It May Concern Certificate for employees' students to specify its educational system (morning/evening). - 11.
 Certificate of approval of the employer for the employee's advanced enrollment in study. - 12.
 Pay the application fee. - 13.
 Provide a disclosure of his previous educational status or his previous or current work. - 14.
-Any other documents required by the School (a statement of the period of time spent after high school).
+Any other documents required by KILAW (a statement of the period of time spent after high school).

-Article Fourteen:
+Article Fourteen

-No registration in any programme or courses shall be allowed unless all registration fees are paid, as well as one tuition installment as specified by the School from time to time.
-Such tuition payment may be substituted by a financial guarantee accepted by the School.
+No registration in any programme or courses shall be allowed unless all registration fees are paid, as well as one tuition installment as specified by KILAW from time to time.
+Such tuition payment may be substituted by a financial guarantee accepted by KILAW.

-• Article Fifteen:
+Article Fifteen

-Transfer from the School to other schools - except LLM Students - is possible after a decision by the School administration, and equation of the courses being completed in the school.
-The equation process is completed according to School equation regulations and the decisions of the School administration and equivalence committee.
+Transfer from KILAW to other KILAWs - except LLM Students - is possible after a decision by KILAW administration, and equation of the courses being completed in KILAW.
+The equation process is completed according to KILAW equation regulations and the decisions of the administration and equivalence committee.

-Article Sixteen:
+Article Sixteen